Health & Illness

 Child care health policies & guidelines

 Child care licensing regulations state that every program must have a current, written health policy.
-Centers and school-age programs must have their policies signed by a physician, physician’s assistant, or registered nurse.
+We encourage child care and early learning programs to have their health policy signed by a licensed health professional such as a child care nurse consultant.

-Our Child Care Center and Family Home Policies have been updated to reflect new WACs that will be implemented in August 2019 (School Age WACs have not changed.)
+Our Child Care Center and Family Home Health Policies have been updated to reflect new WAC 110-300 and the most recent best practice standards outlined in Caring for Our Children, National Health and Safety Performance Standards, 4th Ed.
+(School Age WACs have not changed.)
 You can access the health policies through the links below.
 After opening the document, you may have to click "View" in the top bar on Microsoft Word and select "Edit Document."
-This will allow you fill out and make selections on the form to customize it for your center.
+This will allow you to fill out and make selections on the form to customize it for your child care or early learning program.

-For Snohomish County child care providers, the Child Care Health Outreach program staff will review and sign your health policy at no cost, provided that you use our most current template.If you are interested, please email us and we can provide you with the correct policy.
+For Snohomish County child care providers, the Child Care Health Outreach program staff will review and sign your health policy at no cost, provided that you use the most current template above.
 Once you have finished filling in your policy, email the document back to us.
-After we review it, we will contact you to set up a time to visit your child care and complete the process.
+We will review it and contact you to set up a time to visit your child care and complete the process to ensure that your health policy meets best practices.

 For out of county child care providers or those utilizing a child care health consultant, this document can only be revised (red font removed, changes made, etc) by a registered nurse or other qualified health care professional.
-Have your child care health consultant contact our program to obtain editing privileges.
+Have your child care health consultant contact our program to obtain editing privileges at firstname.lastname@example.org .

 In addition to a health policy, you may need some or all of the following supplemental policies and forms.